 Claim: January is the "break-up" month for couples.

-As to why so many unhappy couples come uncoupled in January, many of the unpairings take place during the first month of the year only because they've been put off until that time.
-"Relationship freezes" often take place between Thanksgiving and New Year's during which couples who likely would otherwise have called it quits decide to stay together through the holidays.
+Many unhappy couples come uncoupled in January, the first month of the year, because their final break-ups have been put off until that time.
+"Relationship freezes" often take place between Thanksgiving and New Year's, a period during which couples who likely would otherwise have called it quits decide to stay together through the holidays.
 January, therefore, racks up not only all the unpairings that normally would have accrued to it, but also many of those of mid-November through December.

 People are reluctant to end unhappy relationships just prior to, or during, the holiday season for a variety of reasons.
 No one wants to be thought of as a Grinch, the person who lowered the boom on an unsuspecting romantic partner at what was supposed to be the happiest time of the year.
 Other holiday factors also come into play, such as air travel to see kith and kin already having been booked and paid for, or a lack of desire to explain to family and friends at the holiday feast what happened to What's-His-Name.
 Some couples even stay together because they don't want to face the holidays alone — in their minds, at least, it's better to have someone to take to the holiday parties and family gatherings than it would be to show up on their own.